 “None o’ my business.
 Ya gonna takes a hit on yer popularity, tho.”

 “I guess yer beneath contempt now.”

 ‘Gator’s sense of humor seems to have improved.

 Tommy has the twins both hanging onto him, as he beams.
 Who knows how he does that?
 I guess people believe what they want to believe.

 Mrs. McCarthy is entranced by our two moms, who eat up her approval.
 She is over the moon that her chorus is performing at church.
-I’m getting used to church being so important in people’s lives in Iowa.
+Church is so important in people’s lives in Iowa.
 I hope our consistent church-going will counter-balance the satanic music we play, plus Tommy’s levitation trick.
 Best not to burn bridges.